 National Cyber Security Awareness Month

-National Cyber Security Awareness Month is observed every October.
-This program was initiated in 2004, by the government, to raise public awareness, educate on cyberspace security and draw attention to online threats while encouraging internet safety.
+Every October National Cyber Security Awareness Month takes place.
+In 2004, the government began, to raise public awareness, about internet safety.
+Each October they educate on cyberspace security and draw attention to online threats.
 As the world continues to grow digitally, so does the vulnerability to cyber attacks.
-We are constantly facing new online threats, which is easily demonstrated by the large amount of credit card breaches taking place and exploits like Heartbleed and Shellshock.
+We are constantly facing new online threats.
+Online threats happen on a large and small scale.
+For example the large amount of credit card breaches taking place, and exploits like Heartbleed and Shellshock.

 Ways To Protect Yourself Online